Click the links below to learn about identity theft:

 At The Hajdari Group, information security is a top priority.
 We recognize the trust you place in us when you disclose personal information.
 Ensuring the security of that information is at the core of our business.

-More than 750 of our professional associates work exclusively in security management.
 From technological safeguards to employee policies and operating procedures, we maintain constant vigilance where your privacy is concerned.

-Our technological systems are monitored 24 hours a day, 365 days a year, for signs of tampering or unauthorized activity.
 We employ the latest firewall and anti-virus technology as well as specialized programs to prevent and detect intrusion.
 We also maintain strict controls to limit employee access to the systems.

 Our information technology professionals are constantly researching and developing enhancements to keep us at the vanguard of data security.
-A team of independent auditors reviews our technological systems quarterly, biannually and annually.

 Our employee policies place major emphasis on preserving confidentiality.
 Newly hired associates receive comprehensive information about our privacy policies and procedures in the employee handbook, as well as initial training in security awareness.
 Then, on a regular basis, all employees must attend additional training in ethics and security.
 Our regulatory compliance specialists ensure that we meet the requirements of federal legislation regarding customers’ privacy.